Iceland: Demographics

 In December 2007, 33,678 people (13.5% of the total population) living in Iceland had been born abroad, including children of Icelandic parents living abroad.
 Around 19,000 people (6% of the population) held foreign citizenship.
 Polish people make up the largest minority group by a considerable margin and still form the bulk of the foreign workforce.
 About 8,000 Poles now live in Iceland, 1,500 of them in Fjarðabyggð, where they make up 75% of the workforce who are constructing the Fjarðarál aluminium plant.
 Large-scale construction projects in the east of Iceland (see Kárahnjúkar Hydropower Plant) have also brought in many people whose stay is expected to be temporary.
 Many Polish immigrants were also considering leaving in 2008 as a result of the Icelandic financial crisis.

 The southwest corner of Iceland is by far the most densely populated region.
 It is also the location of the capital Reykjavík, the northernmost national capital in the world.
-More than 70 percent of Iceland's population lives in the southwest corner (Greater Reykjavík and the nearby Southern Peninsula), which covers less than two percent of Iceland's land area.
+More than 70 per cent of Iceland's population lives in the southwest corner (Greater Reykjavík and the nearby Southern Peninsula), which covers less than two per cent of Iceland's land area.
 The largest town outside Greater Reykjavík is Reykjanesbær, which is located on the Southern Peninsula, less than 50 km from the capital.
 The largest town outside the southwest corner is Akureyri in northern Iceland.

 About 500 Icelanders under the leadership of Erik the Red settled Greenland in the late tenth century.
 The total population reached a high point of perhaps 5,000, and developed independent institutions before disappearing by 1500.
 People from Greenland attempted to set up a settlement at Vinland in North America, but abandoned it in the face of hostility from the indigenous population.

 Emigration of Icelanders to the United States and Canada began in the 1870s.
 As of 2021, Canada had over 101,000 people of Icelandic descent, while there are more than 40,000 Americans of Icelandic descent, according to the 2000 US census.